 In November 1966 it was decided in that a Competitive Music and Arts Festival should be held in East Grinstead.
 The inaugural Festival took place in June and July 1968 and incorporated Piano, Choral, Instrumental, Drama and Dancing.
 For many years different local schools around the town were used to house the festival’s various sections.
 A Festival Concert was also held each year, latterly at the Bush Davies School’s Adeline Genée Theatre in East Grinstead until its closure in 1989.

 We were thrilled when Chequer Mead opened in 1997.
-This splendid venue is situated near the town centre and has a delightful purpose built 320-seat theatre plus a range of multi-purpose spaces and a coffee shop serving all-day breakfast and lunch as well as lighter options.
+Situated near the town centre it has a purpose-built 320-seat theatre plus a range of multi-purpose spaces and a coffee shop serving all-day breakfast and lunch as well as lighter options.